 automatically configures several settings, such as WinRM listeners, inbound firewall rules, and the Windows Remote Management (WS-Management) service, to ensure WinRM is working properly.

 In this screenshot, you see that the command walked me through several prompts, enabling the various settings to ensure WinRM is properly configured.
-Now if we rerun the test from the previous section, this device should now pass it.
+Now if we rerun the test from the previous section, this device should pass it.

 While this command is very fast and easy to use, it does have a couple of drawbacks.
-First, since WinRM isn’t already enabled on the target devices, you’ll need to run the command locally on the client or run a remote PowerShell session with something like PsExec to run the command.
+First, since WinRM isn’t already enabled on the target devices, you’ll need to run the command locally on the client computer or run a remote PowerShell session with something like PsExec to run the command.
 Second, this method is only quick if you need to enable WinRM on a few machines.
 If you need to enable WinRM on dozens of devices or across an entire domain, you’ll want to use one of the methods discussed below.

 Group Policy is a great option for enabling WinRM in a domain environment.
 With Group Policy, you can quickly enable WinRM, configure the WinRM service, and set your firewall rules.
 Group Policy also has several other features you can configure to customize your WinRM implementation.